ncraffey/HUDSON/README.md

 **Data Collection:**
 1. Determine the data we will use for training.
 This will most likely be a collection of in-game screenshots either showing enemy player models or "neutral" (no enemy).
-2. Devise a method of pre-processing the data (cropped to certain resolution? etc.)
+2. Devise a method of pre-processing the data (cropped to certain resolution?
+Where etc.)
 3. Determine features for our machine learning model (what constitutes a "positive" detection.)
 4. Generate validation data.
 5. Train the model (TODO: determine technology; TensorFlow?
 Apple CreateML?)

 **Model Validation:**
+1. Test the model in Python on screenshots of gameplay unknown to the model.
-1. Use the model in Python to draw boxes around enemy player models.
+2. Use Python to draw boxes around enemy players on static images as detected by the ML model.
-2. Streamy stream stream data time

-### Hardware Milestones (PL)

-Running HUDSON on the PL is the final stage of development and the output framerate and accuracy of the algorithm will determine its real-world viability.

-1. Repeat steps 2 - 4 from the PS design plan

-### On the Processor System (PS)

-Running HUDSON on the PS is a proof of concept that all algorithms are working properly.
-If so a baseline output framerate will be established to compare against the accelerated version of HUDSON running on the PL.

-1. Get comfortable with basic detection locally and on Pynqborad
-2. Test on individual images from the game as input JPEGs from memory
-3. Test on game clips (again input and output from memory)
+3. Test the model on pre-recorded video and tweak until functioning as intended (dynamically).
-4. Move onto real time HDMI data buffered through memory

-### On the Programmable Logic (PL)

-Running HUDSON on the PL is the final stage of development and the output framerate and accuracy of the algorithm will determine its real-world viability.

-1. Repeat steps 2 - 4 from the PS design plan

 ## Work Distribution